Eizo Monitor User Guide

 (Note: The desired target value will depend on the accuracy of the white point colour temperature, as if inaccurate the Calibration LUT will need to reduce the final value to correct the white point colour temperature)

-- When set correctly, close the Brightness window, and profiling can begin
+- When set correctly, close the Options window, and profiling can begin

 When the 'Null Cube' tick box is used, all display settings may be nullified, not just the 3D LUT.
 Should it be desired that display settings other than the 3D LUT remain as set, upload a real Null/Bypass 3D LUT (generated via File/New), as that will only 'null' the 3D LUT.